SandroWeber/ubii-msg-formats/README.md

 - [Command Line Interfaces (CLIs)](#CLIs)
 - [Testing](#Testing)

+## Ubii Messages

+- The `ubiiMessage` is the carrier message for all submessages.
+All messages sent over the network must be wrapped in an ubii message.
+- The `ubiiMessage` has knowledge of all proper message types.
+- All valid submessages can be content of the `oneof submessage` block of `ubiiMessage`.

 ## Protobuf

 The messages are based on google's Protobuf.

 See the [Protobuf Documentation](https://developers.google.com/protocol-buffers/) and the used [protobuf.js Github repository of a JS implementaion](https://github.com/dcodeIO/ProtoBuf.js/) for more details.

+### Loading Proto Files

+- In order to support synchronous loading of the Proto files, the Proto files must be written in JSON format (JSON descriptors).
+JSON files can then be imported by a require statement.
+More details about Proto files in JSON format can be found in the [protobufjs repository](https://github.com/dcodeIO/ProtoBuf.js/#using-json-descriptors).

 ### Protobuf Usage